 Nowadays, “weight transfer” thinking is commonly used to describe what the racing driver is doing.
 The driver is said to manage or control the weight transfer.
 The “rate of weight transfer” is considered important.
 And as discussed in Weight Transfer Part 2, the driving coach Rob Wilson talks weight transfer almost exclusively when he describes what he is teaching to drivers.

-The major sticking point in the idea that the driver controls the weight transfer is that drivers cannot feel weight transfer.
-Weight transfer is just weight, or vertical load coming off one or more tyres, and being transferred to others.
+My major sticking point with weight transfer thinking is that drivers cannot feel weight transfer.
+Weight transfer is just weight, or vertical load coming off one or more tyres, and being transferred to others not something you feel.

 However, as a result of weight transfer, the car will roll and pitch.
 Could roll and pitch be the mechanism that allows drivers to feel the weight transer?

 Roll and Pitch Motions as Indicators of Weight Transfer

 It may be that if you are driving a road car on a race track that the roll and pitch motion will be of value to you.
 You could well be taking cues from these motions in controlling the car.

 Go karts don’t have suspensions, and therefore don’t pitch and roll on the suspension at all.
 No one is suggesting that karts are too hard to drive, and that a prospective driver should learn in a car first, so they can feel the pitch and roll.
 Similarly, modern formula cars, such as Formula Ford and FIA Formula 4, are super-stiff in roll, and pitch only a little.
 Yet any competent driver can hop in one of these cars and happily drive it at speed around a race track.

 However, many production cars in racing do roll and pitch quite noticeably.
 And it is true roll and pitch motions will slow down the response of the car, potentially making it more manageable.